Kintyre has a marvellous history with settlements before the early AD at least.

 Kildonan Dun near Saddell https://en.wikipedia.org/wiki/Saddell#Kildonan_Dun and Dun Skeig https://en.wikipedia.org/wiki/Dun_Skeig

-As we’re now understanding, Kintyre was home to many people and for a time it was part of the Scoti Kingdom of Dalriada (Dál Riata).
-Kintyre has been occupied by the Irish, the Picts, the Scoti, the Vikings and, well, now everyone are welcome.
+As we’re now understanding, Kintyre was home to many people, and for a time it was part of the Scoti Kingdom of Dalriada (Dál Riata).
+Kintyre has been occupied by the Irish, the Picts, the Scoti, the Vikings and, well, now everyone is welcome.

-The relatively stable and progressive Kingdom of Dalriada formed the societal platform that made the adoption of Celtic Christianity much more possible and two main figures are credited with using this.
+The relatively stable and progressive Kingdom of Dalriada formed the societal platform that made the adoption of Celtic Christianity much more possible and two central figures are credited with using this.

 Ninian and Columba.

 Ninian was probably the first, and the Isle of Sanda has an early 5th Century Chapel said to have been built by him. https://en.wikipedia.org/wiki/Ninian Sanda is privately owned now, and it’s unlikely anyone will be able to visit except for the birds enjoying the sanctuary there.